How to choose swim wear for your body type?

 Well don’t.
 If your kids are dragging you to the water and skipping dessert the night before hasn’t made the blind bit of difference, there is another way.

 Take a look in the mirror and decide your body shape.
-From there, let us help you find a flattering swimsuit that accentuates the good bits and subtly hides the not so good.
+From there, let us help you find a flattering swimsuit that accentuates the good bits and subtly hides the parts you’re not as keen on.

-Our ideas on how to choose swim wear for your body type will have you looking like a Baywatch babe in no time!
+Here are our ideas on how to choose swim wear for your body type …

 HOW TO CHOOSE SWIM WEAR FOR YOUR BODY TYPE?